alectsnodgrass/Computational_Physics/Emma Krebs/PDEs/Symplectic_Integrators_Project/Writeup.md

 ## Types of Integrations

 Ordinary Differential Equations (ODEs) are differential equations that depend on one independent variable.
 ODEs can relate how systems can change over time or space, making them an extremely pervasive tool of mathematics for understanding how something develops.
 These functions can be solved numerically through integrators given an initial state.
 Thus, it is important to understand what these integrators are doing to our system and how they might accumulate error.
-An accurate ODE solver will be one that conserves the energy of the system, but what does that mean in context of our problem?
+For conservative physical systems, a good long-term ODE solver will be on that preserves the total energy of the system, but what does that mean in context of our problem?
 We will start by considering harmonic oscillation, which also happens to be the main system we will investigate throughout this report.
 The function is given as:

 $$m\text{ }\dfrac{d^2y}{dt^2} = -ky$$